brunnurs/valuenet/README.md

 2. Open the *APIs and Services* menu
 3. Open the *Credentials* menu
 4. Select *CREATE CREDENTIALS* and *API key*
-5. Copy and paste the API key in the `docker-compose.yml` file's `NER_API_SECRET` variable
+5. Copy and paste the API key in the `docker-compose.yml` file's [`NER_API_SECRET` variable](https://github.com/groovytron/valuenet/blob/513931db8cbca7d1fa2a17f691528e58b183b647/docker-compose.yml)

 **Please note that you need a valid credit card to enable the Google API and generate a token.
-It seems like prepaid credit cards are not accepted.**
+It seems like prepaid credit cards are not accepted.
+Google say that you won't be charged automatically so you should not worry about being billed.**

 Here are some screenshots to help you find the menus in the Google console interface.

 ![APIs and Services menu](./doc/images/01-api-services.png)

 ![Credentials menu](./doc/images/02-credentials.png)

 ![API Key menu](./doc/images/03-api-key.png)

 #### Configure nvidia driver with Docker